Enchong Dee: 2022–2023

-In 2023, Dee has ended his affiliation with KP&PR&EMS, Inc. The statement reads "This is to make public the fact that Mr. Ernest Lorenzo V. Dee, a Filipino swimmer, is no longer represented, directly or indirectly by KP&PR&EMS, Inc., with offices at 8 Dapdap Road, Forbes Park, Makati City, effective as of 31 December 2022."
+Before the turn of the year, Dee ended his affiliation with KP&PR&EMS, Inc., the company co-managing him with Star Magic.
+The company issued the following statement: "This is to make public the fact that Mr. Ernest Lorenzo V. Dee is no longer represented, directly or indirectly by KP&PR&EMS, Inc., with office at 8 Dapdap Road, Forbes Park, Makati City, effective as of 31 December 2022."